prasad4learning/cloud_dq/README.md

 ### Approach

-I used a Jupyter Notebook (`rearc_data_quest_part3.ipynb`) with pandas to perform data analysis and generate reports based on the data stored in S3.
+I used a Jupyter Notebook (`arc_bls_data_analysis.ipynb`) with pandas to perform data analysis and generate reports based on the data stored in S3.

 ### Libraries Used